-For nearly two decades from mid-September to late April, Teresa and her kids homeschooled with a self-directed emphasis.
+For nearly two decades from mid-September to late April, Teresa and her kids leaned into a child-inspired homeschool.

 She spent much of her days offering writing feedback, practicing French sentences and Latin verbs, and reading about plate tectonics to ancient civilizations.